BalloonBox-Inc/scrt-network-oracle-client/README.md

 ![scrt sybil image](./public/images/readmeImage.png)

-⚡️ Made with developer experience in mind: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, VSCode, PostCSS, Tailwind CSS.
+⚡️ This is the client side for SCRTSybil, made with the developer experience in mind: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, VSCode, PostCSS, Tailwind CSS.

 ### Features